-- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, post-marketing studies for NUPLAZID to be conducted over the next several years, ongoing and planned commercial activities for NUPLAZID, and other research and development programs, including for trofinetide; - the costs of maintaining and developing our sales and marketing capabilities for NUPLAZID; - the costs of establishing, or contracting for, sales and marketing capabilities for other product candidates; - the amount of U.S. product sales from NUPLAZID; - the costs of preparing applications for regulatory approvals for NUPLAZID in jurisdictions other than the United States, and potentially in additional indications other than PD Psychosis and for other product candidates, as well as the costs required to support review of such applications; - the costs of manufacturing and distributing NUPLAZID; - our ability to obtain regulatory approval for, and subsequently generate product sales from, NUPLAZID in jurisdictions other than the United States or in additional indications other than PD Psychosis, or from trofinetide and other product candidates; - the costs of acquiring additional product candidates or research and development programs; - the scope, prioritization and number of our research and development programs; - our ability to enter into new collaboration and license agreements;

-- the extent to which we are obligated to reimburse collaborators or collaborators are obligated to reimburse us for costs under collaboration agreements; - the costs involved in filing, prosecuting, enforcing, and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of NUPLAZID or other product candidates; and - the costs associated with litigation, including the costs incurred in defending against any product liability claims that may be brought against us related to NUPLAZID.
+- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, post-marketing studies for NUPLAZID to be conducted over the next several years, ongoing and planned commercial activities for NUPLAZID; - the costs of our development activities for trofinetide; - the costs of our development activities for the M1 PAM program; - the costs of maintaining and developing our sales and marketing capabilities for NUPLAZID; - the costs of establishing, or contracting for, sales and marketing capabilities for other product candidates; - the amount of U.S. product sales from NUPLAZID; - the costs of preparing applications for regulatory approvals for NUPLAZID in jurisdictions other than the United States, and in additional indications other than PD Psychosis and for other product candidates, as well as the costs required to support review of such applications; - the costs of manufacturing and distributing NUPLAZID for commercial use in the United States; - our ability to obtain regulatory approval for, and subsequently generate product sales from, NUPLAZID in jurisdictions other than the United States or in additional indications other than PD Psychosis, or from trofinetide, the M1 PAM program and other product candidates; - the costs of acquiring additional product candidates or research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones and other events or developments triggering payments under our collaboration or license agreements, or our collaborators' ability to make payments under these agreements; - our ability to enter into new collaboration and license agreements; - the extent to which we are obligated to reimburse collaborators or collaborators are obligated to reimburse us for costs under collaboration agreements; - the costs involved in filing, prosecuting, enforcing, and defending patent claims and other intellectual property rights; - · the costs of maintaining or securing manufacturing arrangements for clinical or commercial production of pimavanserin, trofinetide or other product candidates; and - · the costs associated with litigation, including the costs incurred in defending against any product liability claims that may be brought against us related to NUPLAZID.